-When you are facing Arson charges, it is in your best interest to find yourself an attorney who specializes in criminal law and work with your attorney to build a good defense case so he or she can better help you prepare for your case in court.
+When you are facing Arson charges, it is in your best interest to find an attorney specializing in criminal law and work with your attorney to build a good defense case so he or she can better help you prepare for your case in court.
 Defense lawyers are beneficial in helping you understand the full terms of your charge and how best to defend it.

 A good thing to remember in building a defense against arson is; an arson investigation has specific steps in collecting and analyzing the evidence.
-If one thing is flawed in the investigation, you can use that to make your defense strong.
+If one thing is flawed in the investigation, you can use that to strengthen your defense.
 As they will have to prove beyond a reasonable doubt you committed arson.

 The Criminal Proceedings Of Arson

-If arson is committed, the first people on the scene would be the firefighters and ambulances, in case there was medical attention needed.
+If arson is committed, the firefighters and ambulances are the first people on the scene, in case medical attention is needed.
 Also, it is essential to note any community that has suffered a fire-related incident can contact the Fire Investigators Division for assistance.